Skip to main content

 Emergency Preparedness and Safety Measures

-Weather officials emphasized that preparation and early warning systems played a crucial role in reducing casualties during the storm outbreak.
+Weather officials emphasised that preparation and early warning systems played a crucial role in reducing casualties during the storm outbreak.

 Modern weather alert technology — including smartphone alerts, television broadcasts, and weather radio systems — allowed residents to receive warnings minutes before storms struck.